digitalproteomes/NF-ConvertThermo/README.md

 The docker container this workflow depends on DLLS that cannot be pushed to dockerhub due to licensing terms.
 Please make sure to build a local copy of the container according to the instructions in [this](https://github.com/PedrioliLab/docker-readw) repository before attempting to run the workflow.

-The workflow takes two parameters:
+The workflow takes the following parameters:
 - raw_folder: The name of the folder with the RAW files (default: Data)
 - conv_params: Conversion parameters to be passed to ReAdW.
 The following are valid parameters:
 ```